jedi-academy/learn-4711/data/tutorials/ci-todo03.md

 <img class="scale" src="/pix/tutorials/todo/54.png"/>

-The two bits of text should be side by side.
-Well, I am going to defer solving that, and work further with the panels that go inside the two column layout.
+The two bits of text should be side by side, but I had issues with the CSS styling for that, and we'll have to live with stacked.

-Having two panels, effectively, is a natural case for having each panel rendered by a separate method in our controller.
+Having two panels in the layout is a natural case for having each panel rendered by a separate method in our controller.
 We have already extracted the complete list of tasks, and can pass that as a parameter to avoid extra work.